Luigian/Traffic/README.md

   - dropout

 ### What did I try?
 What worked well?
 What didn’t work well?
 What did I notice?
+### What did I try, what worked well, what didn’t work well and what did I notice?

 **Convolutional and pooling layers**